Call to order: 01352 757777

 The real problem: insulin, not fructan Over the last two decades, our understanding of laminitis has changed significantly.
 The question does fructan cause laminitis in horses is still asked because the majority of cases seen in everyday practice are now recognised as endocrinopathic laminitis.
 This is a form of the disease driven by hormonal dysfunction, […]

-Horse and straw
+Horse with straw in background.

 Feeding Straw to Horses: Nutritional Limitations, Risks and Better Alternatives